Josh Honohan

-Joshua Honohan (born 28 March 2001) is an Irish professional footballer who plays as a defender for League of Ireland Premier Division club Shamrock Rovers, having previously played for Cork City, where he started his career.
+Joshua Honohan (born 28 March 2001) is an Irish professional footballer who plays as a defender for club Lincoln City.

 Career

 Youth career

 A native of Carrigaline, County Cork, Honohan attended St Francis College Rochestown, and began playing football with local side Carrigaline United before joining the academy of Cork City in 2018, where he spent a year at under 17 level, followed by another year at under 19 level, before signing his first professional contract with the club in August 2019.

 Cork City

 Honohan made his senior debut for Cork City on 30 August 2019, coming off the bench in the 76th minute of a 4–2 defeat at home to Sligo Rovers in the League of Ireland Premier Division, in newly appointed manager Neale Fenn's first game in charge of the club.
 3 days later he made his first start for the club, in a 2–1 defeat at home to Waterford at Turners Cross.
 His progress at first team level stalled in 2020 however due to injury and the season being halved due to COVID-19, as the club were relegated to the League of Ireland First Division.
 He made 8 appearances in all competitions in 2021.
 On 22 July 2022, he scored the first senior goal of his career, in a 1–0 win away to Wexford at Ferrycarrig Park.
 Honohan became a mainstay in the team in 2022 as he featured 21 times in all competitions, scoring twice as his side won the 2022 League of Ireland First Division to gain promotion.
 Following their promotion back to the top flight, in December 2022 Honohan signed a new contract with the club for the 2023 season.
 Honohan featured 39 times in all competitions in the 2023 season, scoring 2 FAI Cup goals, in a season which ended on 10 November 2023, when the side lost the 2023 League of Ireland Premier Division Play-off 2–1 to Waterford at Tallaght Stadium, resulting in relegation back to the League of Ireland First Division.